The Welfare Reform Act became law on 8 March 2012. The Act contains some of the biggest changes to welfare benefits for over 60 years.

-It is very important that you get the right information and advice so you can work out how to cover the shortfall.
+It's important to get the right information and advice so you can work out how to cover the shortfall.

 Get a bank account

 Your benefit payments will be paid monthly to you and not to Gateway.
-It is very important that you have a bank account as having an account will help you to manage your money, set up monthly Direct Debits and take the worry out of budgeting.
+It's important that you have a bank account as having an account will help you to manage your money, set up monthly Direct Debits and take the worry out of budgeting.

 Set up a Direct Debit

 The best way to ensure your rent is paid on time is to set up a Direct Debit.
-This will ensure money is paid directly to Gateway on a date that is convenient to you.
+This will ensure money is paid directly to Gateway on a date that's convenient to you.

 To support you through these changes Gateway is:

-The Government has put a cap on the total amount of benefit that a single person or couple is entitled to.
-People of ‘working age’ will be subject to a benefit cap.
-This means that the amount of benefits they receive is limited to £500 per week for couples and single parent households.
+The Government has put a cap on the total amount of benefits that a single person or couple is entitled to.
+People of ‘working age’ will be subject to this benefit cap.
+This means the amount of benefits they receive is limited to £500 per week for couples and single parent households.
 This is limited to £350 per week for single adults.

-From October 2013, new claimants of working age will receive a single payment for all benefits, including Housing Benefit.
+From October 2013, new claimants of working age will receive a single payment for all benefits, including their Housing Benefit payment.

-Although there may be some exceptions for vulnerable people, it is essential all tenants have a way of paying their rent as soon as they receive their payment.
+Although there may be some exceptions for vulnerable people, it's essential all tenants have a way of paying their rent as soon as they receive their payment.

-If you are worried about how these changes will affect you, or if you need further information then contact your housing officer.
+If you're worried about how these changes will affect you, or if you need further information then contact your housing officer.